 Moreover, community members can meet water needs by taking care of water sources such as rivers and springs and avoid polluting them.
-The Fijian Government has made commitments as part of its National Development Plan, which targets 100% access to safe, drinking water by 2030 and 70% access to improved sanitation systems by 2021.58 This is in line with achieving targets of SDG 6 (Clean Water and Sanitation) ensuring Fijians have access to both safe water and sanitation services.
-"The Water, Sanitation and Hygiene (WASH) projects provide a framework to support Government efforts in ensuring water and sanitation for all".59
+The PNG Government has made commitments as part of its National Development Plan and vision 2050 targets 100% access to safe, drinking water and sanitation by year 2050.

-FIGURE 33: Natural Resource Water59
+FIGURE 33: Natural Resource Water56